gschick3/parser-c/README.md

 # parser-c
-Simple pseudo-parser written in C. My original class project parser written in Racket is [here](https://github.com/gschick3/parser-racket).
+Simple parser written in C. It validates the source code and creates a parse tree from it.
+My original class project pseudo-parser written in Racket is [here](https://github.com/gschick3/parser-racket).

 ## Language Grammar